SreevanthPasham/keybrModel/README.md

 ## Project Overview

-I was practicing typing on keybr.com and got curious about how their mysterious scoring system worked.
+I was practicing typing on keybr.com and got curious about how their scoring system worked.
 So I collected my typing test data and built a machine learning model to figure out their scoring calculation.
 Turns out it's pretty complex!

 ## Results